robshlee/jekyll-now/_posts/2018-01-09-my_coding_story.md

 My boss created a SQL database that used VBA and SQL to pull data from different databases and web portals to store historical data for analysis.
 He soon transitioned ownership of the database to me.
 This was my first exposure to database management and because I never received formal training on db management it was a rough and bumpy road.
 I eventually caught footing and was able to tinker around with the database to optimize the reporting.

-In 2016 I was felt limited with performing certain tasks like web scraping because my professional coding knowledge was limited to SQL and VBA.
+In 2016 I felt limited with performing certain tasks like web scraping because my professional coding knowledge was limited to SQL and VBA.
 I heard Python was a good first coding language to pick up so I started researching more into how I could utilize it to make my tasks more efficient.

 As I continued to research how to use Python, I got more exposed to the world of data science as what I was trying to learn was arguably just data science using Python.
 Data science sounded very enticing to me as it was a field where I could do the statistical analysis I was performing as a process engineer, but perform them at a higher technical capacity.
 It didn't take long for my gears to start turning to 'How do I become a data scientist?'.